Tesla Debuts Combo Port to Accommodate CCS Charging

 Federal NEVI Funding Moves Tesla to Accommodate Open Standard

-The background is the National Electric Vehicle Infrastructure (NEVI) part of what is referred to as the bipartisan Federal Infrastructure Bill that predated the Inflation Reduction Act.
-There’s money in the air, but proprietary technology will not qualify for federal grants.
+The background is the National Electric Vehicle Infrastructure (NEVI) part of what is referred to as the bipartisan Federal Infrastructure Bill that predated the Inflation Reduction Act (IRA).
+There’s money in the air, $5 billion from this legislation, as well as additional funds in the IRA, but proprietary technology will not qualify for federal grants.
 The CCS standard is used for DC fast charging for every non-Tesla EV.
 The Tesla charging network is already the most robust.
-This will enable them to further expand.
+This will enable them to tap federal funds to further accelerate their expansion.
 The Tesla network has very strong uptime and performance metrics and its entry into the CCS charging space promises to be a major boon for non-Tesla drivers.

 Using the Magic Dock

 When a driver uses this combo connector, the smartphone app will tell the charger what kind of car it is.
-The charger will unlock only the Tesla connector or the connector with the CCS app attached as needed.
+At present, the app is a Tesla app, which can be downloaded by owners of non-Tesla EVs.
+We’ll see if that creates a problem with the Feds if they demand a more open system.
+If the app recognizes a Tesla, the charger will unlock only the Tesla connector.
+For other vehicles, it will unlock the connector with the CCS adapter attached.
 In the latter case, the CCS adapter will be locked to the Tesla connector so that someone doesn’t make off with it.
 At present, there are only a small number of these combo chargers installed.
-None are in CT.
-Our understanding is they are only in New York and California.
+According to the Tesla charging network maps, none are in CT; they are only in New York and California.

 There is one other issue.
 This photo is a V3 charger.
 At Tesla chargers, vehicles back in and the charging port is at the driver’s side-rear of the car, similar to where a gas tank is usually located.
 The length of charger cord needed to reach the port is pretty short.
-Non-Teslas have charging ports located in other places on the car.
-There have been reports of other vehicles parking at an angle or horizontally, and taking up multiple spaces, in order to be able to plug in.
+Different manufacturers locate charging ports in different places on the car.
+There have been reports of vehicles parking at an angle or horizontally, and taking up multiple spaces, in order to be able to plug in.
 It is not a simple matter to switch out these cords for longer ones.
 They are liquid cooled and would experience power loss.
-Tesla has removed the bollards from at least some of the superchargers, which would provide a tad more wiggle room for some vehicles.
+Tesla has removed the bollards from at least some of the superchargers, which would provide a tad more wiggle room.
 Hopefully, nobody crunches into something they shouldn’t!

 The solution is a new design, which is what Tesla has previewed here: